TheAlbatross279/Gustafo/README.md

 #CSC 481: Knowledge Based System Chatbot aka Gustafo

+Gustafo is a chatbot that helps answer programming questions in addition to having a great personality.

 ## Adding New States
 Here is an example of a very simple greeting state: